Social Work

 Additional requirements

-• Letters of Recommendation: Three recent (within two years) professional or academic letters of reference reflecting on both academic achievement and paid or volunteer work experience relating to social services.
+• Letters of Recommendation: Three professional or academic letters of reference reflecting on both academic achievement and paid or volunteer work experience relating to social services.
 Recommendations should be from individuals who are qualified, through direct experience with your academic or professional work, to comment on your ability to undertake graduate study and your chosen profession.

-• Program selection form: Rank choices of format
+• Cohort Preference Form: Rank choices of format

 Transfer Students